-The Ohio River is 1,579 km (981 miles) long.
+The Ohio River is 981 miles (1,579 km) long.
 It flows southwest from western Pennsylvania to the Mississippi River in southern Illinois, dividing the Midwest and South.
 It’s the third-largest river in the US by discharge volume and the largest tributary of the north-south Mississippi River, which divides the east and west.
 It’s North America’s sixth-oldest river.
 Six states border the river, while 14 states drain into its basin.
 The basin covers numerous southeastern states through the Tennessee River.
 Three million people drink from it.

 3. Illinois River

-The Illinois River is a 273-mile (439km) tributary of the Mississippi.
+The Illinois River is a 273-mile (439 km) tributary of the Mississippi.
 The Illinois River drains 28,756.6 square miles in central Illinois.
 The drainage basin includes parts of Wisconsin, Indiana, and southwestern Michigan.
-The Illinois River is formed by the Kankakee and Des Plaines rivers in Grundy County, about 16 km southwest of Joliet.
+The Illinois River is formed by the Kankakee and Des Plaines rivers in Grundy County, about 10 miles (16 km) southwest of Joliet.
 Barges convey grain and oil along the waterway.
 In the summer and early fall, leisure boats cruising the Great Loop use it.
 The Illinois River is part of the Great Loop, a river route around Eastern North America.

 4. Missouri River